googleprojectzero/fuzzilli/README.md

 * [OperationMutator](Sources/Fuzzilli/Mutators/OperationMutator.swift): mutates the parameters of operations, for example replacing an integer constant with a different one.
 * and more...

+A much more thorough discussion of how Fuzzilli works can be found [here](Docs/HowFuzzilliWorks.md).

 ## Implementation

 The fuzzer is implemented in [Swift](https://swift.org/), with some parts (e.g. coverage measurements, socket interactions, etc.) implemented in C.